whatisnuclear/website/fusion.md

 ## How to control fusion

-To get practical fusion, you need three things:
+To get practical fusion, you need five things:

 - high temperature (so collisions can overcome the electrostatic repulsion),
-- high density (so there are lots of collisions), and
+- high (enough) plasma density (so there are lots of fusions but not too many electrons to slow you down), and
+- self-sustaining processes (energy from fusion must outweigh energy radiated as loss)
+- high plasma purity (so high-Z materials don't cause losses)
-- long duration (so there are lots of collision)
+- adequate confinement of the plasma (so there are lots of collision)

 There are three fundamental ways people have tried to do this: